What is ringette?

 Ringette typically takes a break over the Christmas season.
 Practice and game times continue during the Thanksgiving and Family Day weekends.

-Farley Camp (conditioning camp) usually starts the week that school starts, evaluations take place mid Sept, and teams are made and practices start shortly thereafter.
+Beaumont Ringette Association runs a conditioning camp which usually starts the week that school starts, evaluations take place mid Sept, and teams are made and practices start shortly thereafter.

 The regular season for games usually begins around Thanksgiving and ends in February.
 Playdowns (playoffs) are usually done by the end of March for U10.
 U12 and up will have playdowns in February and Provincials in March.
 Most teams will elect to participate in tournaments.
 The number of tournaments entered is decide by the team, parents, and the coaches (Blackgold League does have limits on the number of blackout dates for teams).
 The location is also up to each team as some are close to town and some are far away.
 As a rough estimate, most teams will do two "away" tournaments over the year and may involve weekends out of town.
 We also host our own "home" tournament in October for U10 Step1 - U19 teams.
 The tournaments are a great deal of fun and a wonderful way for the teams to compete and enjoy the sport of ringette.
 Ringette Alberta is currently working on ways to allow tournament acceptance to be more equally spread out.